 The Health Insurance Marketplace offers a wide range of health insurance choices for individuals and their families.

 These types of benefits are time-sensitive, so it is best to begin the process before losing your insurance coverage.
 Although insurance marketplaces usually have set open enrollment periods (running from November to February), those who suffer from a job loss are offered a Special Enrollment Period to allow them to obtain coverage within a specific time frame after the job loss occurs.
-Watch our recent webinar on Special Enrollment Periods to learn how these work and some of the limitations involved.

 Which Do I Choose?